Creativity is Justice in Action

-I recently read a quote that said, “I’m not a product of my circumstances, I am a product of my decisions.”
+I once read a quote: “I’m not a product of my circumstances, I am a product of my decisions.”

 DSC05932-girl_at_terminal